rei/rei-cedar-docs/docs/components/filmstrip/README.md

 **Should**

-### 2. Header (optional and customizable)
+### 2. Header and subheader (optional and customizable)

 The header is a recommended element for many filmstrip use cases to prime the user on the content that is within the filmstrip.
+A subheader can be used if more information is needed to understand the content within the filmstrip.

 ### 3. Content Blocks (customizable)

 Content blocks can include any type of content such as images, product tiles, videos, gifs or cards.
+You can have 3-6 content blocks shown in a filmstrip at a time.
+Generally, the less content blocks a filmstrip has in a view, the greater the focus is on each content block in the filmstrip and the greater the filmstrip's general visual hierarchy is on the page.
+Choose the number of content blocks which corresponds with each individual content's importance and the importance that the filstrip has on the page as a whole.

 On an X-axis, filmstrips items are linear and ordered, they start at item1 and end at item(n).

 **Must**

-- be a set of like content
+- Be a set of like content.
+For example, a filmstrip with images should only show images while a filmstrip with videos should only show videos within its content blocks.

 ### 4. Pagination Controls (optional)

 Pagination controls are an optional element that allows the user to move from one display view to another.
+Pagination controls in the form of arrow buttons allow users to navigate from one view to the next or previous.

 **Behavior**
 - Pagination controls become disabled when the set of data reaches either end of the x-axis.